Student Charter

 Is it possible that I will be charged for additional training expenses?

 Charging students for additional training expenses is subject to strict conditions.
-In many instances, if a component of a study programme (such as an excursion) is mandatory and requires a contribution from the student, the programme is obligated to offer an alternative that does not require a contribution from them.
+In many cases, a department will also need to offer an alternative without any personal contribution in the case of mandatory study components (such as excursions) which are subject to personal contributions from students.
 This is set out in the Registration Regulations.

 Study programme frameworks